lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/CreateModule.rst

    In rare cases, where extensive data modeling is necessary, you can use :ref:`Extbase templating <backend-modules-template>`.

-   If in most cases it makes sense to work without Extbase.
+   In most cases it makes sense to work without Extbase.

 Configuration
 =============